greatest-ape/aquatic/README.md

 openssl pkcs12 -export -out identity.pfx -inkey privkey.pem -in cert.pem -certfile fullchain.pem
 ```

 Enter a password when prompted.
-Then move the file somewhere suitable, and
+Then move `identity.pfx` somewhere suitable,
-enter the path into the tracker configuration field `tls_pkcs12_path`.
-Set the
+and enter the path into the tracker configuration field `tls_pkcs12_path`.
+Set
-password in the field `tls_pkcs12_password` and set `use_tls` to true.
+the password in the field `tls_pkcs12_password` and set `use_tls` to true.

 ## Trivia